duracell80/DermoDeX/README.md

-# DermoDeX - Mint 20
+# DermoDeX - Linux Mint Desktop Experience
-Linux Mint Cinnamon Theme Engine
+A Cinnamon Theme Engine built on Linux Mint 20

 DermoDeX is a dynamic cinnamon theme that responds to the currently selected background wallpaper.
 It uses a function based python script to determin not the main color in a wallpaper but a color that may be considered an accent.
 For example in an image of the milkyway with brown mountains in the forground, DermoDeX will attempt to extract a color that would be complimentary to the image.